SEO & Visibility

 • Week 1-2: Audit your current content for voice search opportunities

-• Week 5-6: Fully optimize your Google Business Profile
+• Week 5-6: Fully optimise your Google Business Profile

 • Week 7-8: Add structured data to key pages